The Most Dog-Friendly Ferry to All of Ireland

 Other Facilities

 The other advantage of travelling on the Cairnryan to Belfast ferries are the excellent facilities onboard the ships.
-We travelled on the Stena Superfast VII and it felt very new at the time.
+We travelled on the Stena Superfast VII in 2017 and it felt very new at the time – hopefully this is still the case.

 All the facilities were of a high standard, with plenty of options available, including multiple lounges and restaurants, plus the option to book a suite, even a spa!
 The large size of the ship also meant it was a very smooth voyage.